rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 ![Tree of Views](view-hierarchy.jpg?raw=true)

-To draw the user interface, you can instantiate [View](api:view) and subclasses and then build them to a hierarchy tree of views.
+To draw the user interface, you can instantiate [View](api:view) and its subclasses, and then compose them into a hierarchy tree of views.
 This hierarchy tree can be as simple or complex as you need it to be.
 For example,

     final ScrollView view = new ScrollView();
-    view.profile.text =
-      "anchor: parent; location: center center; width: 80%; height: 80%";
+    view.profile.text = "location: center center; width: 80%; height: 80%";
     view.classes.add("v-dialog");

     for (int x = 0; x < 30; ++x) {